kavorite/spaider/README.md

 depends only on the size of the path hierarchy found under the chosen index.

-Big shoutout to [httparchive.org] for making all data from their crawls publicly accessible under Google BigQuery, because otherwise getting the 99th percentile of the size of an HTML payload would probably be pretty difficult.
-It wasn't 500KiB, it was 300K or so, but I just rounded up to the nearest power of two to be safe.
+Big shoutout to [httparchive.org] for making all data from their crawls publicly accessible under Google BigQuery, because otherwise, getting the 99th percentile of the size of an HTML payload would be difficult.
+It wasn't 500KiB, it was 300 or so, but I just rounded up to the nearest power of two to be safe.

 [httparchive.org]: https://httparchive.org/faq#how-do-i-use-bigquery-to-write-custom-queries-over-the-data